 On top of that, the LG 29WQ600 supports a variable refresh rate (VRR) for tear-free gameplay up to 100FPS.
 It has a VRR range of 40-100Hz, meaning that LFC (Low Framerate Compensation) is supported.
 For instance, at 39FPS, the refresh rate is multiplied to 78Hz in order to keep tearing at bay.

 Even though it has no official G-SYNC Compatible certification, VRR works without issues when using a supported NVIDIA card over DisplayPort, while AMD FreeSync works over both DisplayPort and HDMI.

-The LG 29WQ600 also supports Motion Blur Reduction, which uses backlight strobing to reduce perceived motion blur at a cost of picture brightness.
+The LG 29WQ600 also supports Motion Blur Reduction, which uses backlight strobing to reduce perceived motion blur at the cost of picture brightness.
 It cannot work at the same time as VRR and the refresh rate needs to be set to at least 75Hz.

 Input lag amounts to ~5ms, so there’s no perceptible delay between your actions and the result on the screen.

 The specified pixel response time speed is 5ms (GtG), and it’s fast enough to keep up with the 100Hz refresh rate as there’s no obvious ghosting behind fast-moving objects.

 There are four response time overdrive modes: Off, Normal, Fast and Faster.
 We recommend sticking with the ‘Fast’ option as ‘Faster’ introduces inverse ghosting.

 The backlight of the monitor is flicker-free (unless MBR is enabled) and there’s an integrated low-blue light filter (the ‘Reader’ mode) available.